Rakkamma Kaiya Thattu

 "Rakkamma Kaiya Thattu" is a Tamil language song from the 1991 Indian film Thalapathi.
 The lyrics were written by Vaali and music composed by Ilaiyaraaja, with S. P. Balasubrahmanyam and Swarnalatha providing the vocals.
 It was named the fourth most popular song in a poll conducted by the BBC World Service worldwide in 2002.

 Recording

 The song sung by S. P. Balasubrahmanyam and Swarnalatha was featured in the 1991 film Thalapathi, which was known to be the last collaboration of Mani Ratnam and Ilaiyaraaja, the former's regular composer until then.
 It was recorded in Bombay and was among the first to be recorded for the film.
 On the insistence of Mani Ratnam, Vaali had "blended" the original lines with Tevaram, a Śaiva devotional poetry.
+Genre-wise, the song "fuses Tamil folk music, Carnatic traditions, Western classical fugue and polka".

 Music video

 "When Rajini-Sir is dancing, he puts in a lot of energy and work into it.
 He matched Prabhu Deva's energy and this is something that Mani Ratnam admired.
 Prabhu Deva was a kid then but Rajinikanth would match all his steps."